-The National World War II Museum Phase I includes 4-D Theater, Performance Hall, Executive Offices, Retail and Restaurant.
-It presents the stories to an international audience, preserves material for research and inspires future generations to apply the lessons learned from the most complex military operation ever staged.
+The National World War II Museum completed phases include Exhibition Spaces, 4-D Theater, Performance Hall, Executive Offices, Retail and Restaurant.
+The Theater and Exhibition Spaces present the stories of World War II to an international audience while preserving materials for research and inspiring future generations to apply the lessons learned from the most complex military operation ever staged.

 Martin Stigsgaard, Masayuki Sono

 Peter Miller, James Macdonald, Radoslaw Krysztofiak , Andrea Wiedemann, Mark Wagner, Reema Pathak, Van Hsin-Hung Tsao, Issei Suma, Won Jun Jung, Anastasiya Konopitskaya